Goals and Focus

 Otherwise, Pitta types will stick to their goals with a degree of calculation and meet them to a high standard.
 Even with achievements and praise, pitta types will often want to aim higher again or set their next challenge.
 This will work in their favour if they are balanced, energetic and enthusiastic in the first place.
 If they are tired, frustrated and do not take a break, they will burn out.
 This is where endocrine issues start to show.

-Pittas can be inpatient and do not suffer fools gladly.
-Learning to be more patient and understanding is key advice to give to an imbalanced pitta.
+Pittas can be inpatient and do not suffer fools gladly, but learning to be more patient and understanding is key advice for a pitta mind.
 You will often see a pitta type walking with purpose and an aim.
 They will not spend hours shopping or in stores and will usually go in with a particular purchase in mind.
 They do like luxuries and tend to spend on things that make them look good and are loyal to certain brands.

 Eating and Appetite